decipher3114/Capter/README.md

 A simple cross-platform screenshot tool made in Rust

 ## ✨ Features
-- Captures FreeForm, FullScreen and Window
+- Captures Cropped, FullScreen and Window
 - Keybindings support
 - Better usablity
     > FullScreen and Window Screenshots are immediate.